Arjunsinghthakur/SOEN-6011/skills/api-testing.md

 layout: layouts/skill.njk
 ---
 # Name of Skill
 API testing is a type of software testing that involves testing application programming interfaces (APIs) directly to determine if they meet expectations for functionality, reliability, performance, and security.
+API testing commonly includes testing REST APIs or SOAP web services with JSON or XML message payloads being sent over HTTP, HTTPS,
 # Classification of Skill

 # Prerequisites for Skill
 # Related Software Engineering Area(s)
 # Rationale for Skill